huanis/advprog-tutorial-1/README.md

 - It does meet the definition of Continuous Integration.
 It automatically runs the tests in the project and automatically runs sonar everytime we push a new code into the repository.
 If one of these automated process failed, then it will alert the user responsible to it.
 - For Continuous Deployment, I tried referencing https://github.com/koyeb/example-spring-boot/blob/main/.github/workflows/deploy.yaml , but when it tries to deploy the application, it would fail.
 I have given up and turned on autodeploy in Koyeb.

+# Reflection Module 3
+1. **SRP:** Single Responsibility Principle

+Answer: The code in the `before-solid` branch violates SRP.
+This is because CarController is a subclass of ProductController.
+In this case, the class CarController will automatically inherit the every properties and methods ProductController has.
+This results in CarController having two responsibilities, which are being the controller of 'product' feature and the controller of 'car' feature.
+This is why I decided to erase that class and create a new CarController that is not a subclass of other controllers.
+2. **OCP:** Open-Close Principle

+Answer:
+3. **LSP:** Liskov Substitution Principle

+Answer:
+4. **ISP:** Interface Segregation Principle

+Answer:
+5. **DIP:** Dependency Inversion Principle

+Answer: